Jifanlog/ExchangeRatePrototype/ARCHITECTURE.md

 ## Overview

-This application fetches USD-based exchange rates from a third-party API, caches them (Redis + in-memory backup), and computes cross-currency rates for display and conversion.
+This application fetches USD-based exchange rates from a third-party API, caches them (Redis + in-memory backup), and computes cross-currency rates for the interactive converter.

 ---